 Fitting a range of distribution and test for goodness of fit

-This method will compare will fit a number of distributions to our data, compare goodness of fit with an approximate chi-squared, and test for significant difference between observed and fitted distribution with a Kolmogorov-Smirnov test.
+This method will fit a number of distributions to our data, compare goodness of fit with a chi-squared value, and test for significant difference between observed and fitted distribution with a Kolmogorov-Smirnov test.

 chi-squared = sum ((observed – predicted) ** 2) / predicted)